-- Complete school year promoted and better prepared for high school by monitoring performance, providing educational advocacy, and referring them to tutoring and other services, as needed - Help all 8th graders enter a best-fit, quality high school by providing individualized assistance with the high school selection process - Connect students to extracurricular activities, ideally both afterschool and in the summer; - Ensure all students with an IEP or 504 Plan are receiving appropriate special education services or accommodations
+- Complete school year promoted with 90%+ attendance and better prepared for high school by monitoring performance, providing educational advocacy, and referring them to tutoring and other services, as needed - Help all 8th graders enter a best-fit, quality high school by providing individualized assistance with the high school selection process - Connect students to extracurricular activities, ideally both afterschool and in the summer; - Ensure all students with an IEP or 504 Plan are receiving appropriate special education services or accommodations

 Each Goal has a series of Required and Potential Steps which represent progress towards those Goals.
-The Coach should check off the Steps in the Online Platform as they are completed.
+The Middle School Education Specialist should check off the Steps in the Online Platform as they are completed.